Beginning of construction — 1981

 Total capacity — 2000 MW

 Satellite town — Netishin, Khmelnitsky region

-Khmelnitsky Nuclear Power Plant (KhNPP) is located in the central part of the Western Ukraine, on the border of three oblasts, namely: Khmelnitsky, Rivne and Ternopil.
+Khmelnitsky Nuclear Power Plant (KhNPP) is located in the central part of Western Ukraine, on the border of three regions, namely: Khmelnitsky, Rivne and Ternopil regions.

-Khmelnitsky NPP has been designed as the four-power unit plant.
-Construction started in 1981.
-In late 1987 Unit 1 was put into commercial operation.
-Construction of unit 2 started in 1983.
-It was expected to be connected to the grid by the end of 1991.
-When the moratorium on construction of new nuclear power plants was declared the major process components had been erected and personnel had been already trained.
+The construction started in 1981, with the first power unit put into commercial operation in late 1987, and the site prepared to deploy another three power units.
+Construction of unit 2 started in 1983 with the plans of grid connection by the end of 1991.
+By the time the Moratorium on construction of new nuclear power plants was effected, the major process components had already been installed and personnel had been trained.

 Construction of Khmelnitsky Unit 2 was resumed in 1993, with its connection to the Unified Energy System of Ukraine falling on August 8, 2004.
 Since commissioning of Unit 2 of KhNPP the annual electricity production has exceeded 15 billion kWh.

 During the start-up of unit 2 of Khmelnytskyi NPP, in addition to the existing radiation control and environment monitoring system an automated radiation control system was introduced.